 The gloomy weather aside, November is actually not that bad a time to visit Vienna.
 It is more affordable than during summer or during December (when the Christmas market season is in full swing).

 It is also significantly less crowded than during those times.
 What’s also good is that there are hardly any public holidays in November that you would need to plan around.
-The only expectation is November 1, All Saint’s Day, where you should expect shops to be closed.
+The only expectation is November 1, All Saint’s Day, when you should expect shops to be closed.

 Where to Stay in Vienna in November